idaholab/moose/modules/tensor_mechanics/doc/content/modules/tensor_mechanics/NewBackground.md

 - The new kernels only work for Cartesian coordinates, not cylindrical or spherical
 - The new material system is only partly integrated into the existing Tensor Mechanics constitutive models
 - The new kernels are not fully compatible with other MOOSE modules.
-In  particular, modules excepting to couple to the `stress` material property, which represented the Cauchy stress in the old material system, should now couple to `cauchy_stress` or `pk1_stress` instead.
+In  particular, modules expecting to couple to the `stress` material property, which represented the Cauchy stress in the old material system, should now couple to `cauchy_stress` or `pk1_stress` instead.

 We expect to resolve these limitations as users switch to the new kernels.